Are you visiting Jerusalem for the first time? Make the most of your time there with these best things to do in

 To try one of Israel’s mouthwatering street foods

 Don’t leave Jerusalem without filling up on falafel.

 This deceptively simple street snack is Israel’s answer to the American burger.
 Made of ground chickpeas deep-fried with a blend of herbs and spices, the falafel is commonly served with a plate of hummus or stuffed into a pitta with salad and a side of chips

 You can’t walk far in Jerusalem’s Old City before tripping over a falafel stall.

-Best things to Do in Jerusalem: The Old City’s Surrounds
+Best Things to Do Alone in Jerusalem: The Old City’s Surrounds

 12. Climb the Mount of Olives